 Job Outlook for Management Consultants

-The U.S. Bureau of Labor Statistics (BLS) reported that employment of management analysts is anticipated to grow 22% by 2020.
+The U.S. Bureau of Labor Statistics (BLS) reported that employment of management analysts is anticipated to grow 14% from 2018 to 2028, faster than the average growth rate for all jobs.
 As market competition increases, businesses will need to use their resources more efficiently.

 Growth is expected to be especially strong in smaller specialized consulting companies, the public sector and international businesses.
 Job seekers may face increasing competition because the position’s relatively high salary makes this role appealing to many job seekers.